-Cover the windows on the inside with foil, cardboard, paper, etc., to reduce curtain, drape, and carpet fading.
+The state of the s Cover the windows on the inside with foil, cardboard, paper, etc., to reduce curtain, drape, and carpet fading.
 Remove batteries in clocks or other battery-powered devices.
-WHEN THE STATE OF During extended periods of storage, gasoline may deteriorate due to oxidation.
+Politicana During extended periods of storage, gasoline may deteriorate due to oxidation.
 This can damage rubber and other materials in the fuel system such as carburetor, accelerator pump, diaphragms, and carburetor inlet valves.
 It may also clog small orifices.
 Commercially available gasoline fuel stabilizers may be added whenever actual or expected storage periods exceed 60 days.
 Follow the additive manufacturer's instructions.
-Operate the vehicle regularly during the storage period to mix and circulate the anti-oxidant agent throughout the fuel system. y A. January III (MA) Check tire inflation pressures every 30 days.
+Operate the vehicle regularly during the storage period to mix and circulate the anti-oxidant agent throughout the fuel system.
+17.0000 P 0 p + 0 p of Check tire inflation pressures every 30 days.
 Maintain maximum rated cold inflation pressure.
-Check the sealant around all roof and body seams and windows.
+100 mm 10 Check the sealant around all roof and body seams and windows.
 Reseal if necessary.
-See Sealant Renewal section. hand of had it is to be Lubricate all locks and hinges as described in the Maintenance chapter.
-Grand Control of the Remove high grass or weed growth.
+See Sealant Renewal section.
+M. 2000 error garage Lubricate all locks and hinges as described in the Maintenance chapter.
+M. Remove high grass or weed growth.